-'It's a cliche': Trump scraps visit to North Korean border - The Guardian — Nigeria Today
+Trump to visit Korean Peninsula, skip demilitarized zone for US military base - Chicago Tribune — Nigeria Today

 |

-South Korean protesters stage a rally against a planned visit by Donald Trump.
-Photograph: Ahn Young-joon/AP.
-Donald Trump.
-'It's a cliche': Trump scraps visit to North Korean border.
-Traditional presidential trip to tense demilitarised zone between …

-South Korea will not develop or possess nuclear weapons, president says
+South Korea will not develop nuclear weapons: president

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.